securisec/cliam/README.md

 Supports obtaining credentials from AWS profile, flags, or default AWS environment variables like `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and optionally `AWS_SESSION_TOKEN`.

 ```
-❯❯ cliam aws
-Enumerate AWS credentials for their permissions.

 Usage:
   cliam aws [command]

 Available Commands:
+  curl-builder  Build the curl command to test an aws policy.
+Only the first specified AWS region is used
   enumerate     Enumerate permissions for specified AWS resources.
   service-group Enumerate permissions for groups of AWS resources.
+  snipe         Check a specfic api permissions for an AWS resource.
+  utils         AWS utilities

 Flags:
       --access-key-id string       AWS Access Key ID
+      --deep                       Deep scan.
+From values identified in list operations, run further scans against them.
+      --endpoint-url string        AWS Endpoint.
+Custom AWS endpoint.
   -h, --help                       help for aws
-      --known-value stringToString   AWS Resource Name.
-When known-resource-name is set, additional permissions where a resource needs to be specified is enumerated. (default [])
+  -k, --known-value strings        AWS Resource Name.
+Maps directly with aws cli flags.
+This flag can be used multiple times.
+      --output string              Write scan results to file
       --profile string             AWS Profile.
 When profile is set, access-key-id, secret-access-key, and session-token are ignored.
-      --region string                AWS Region (default "us-east-1")
+      --regions stringArray        AWS Regions.
+Can be set multiple times (default [us-east-1])
       --secret-access-key string   AWS Secret Access Key
       --session-json string        AWS Session JSON file.
 This flag attempts to read session information from the specified file.
 Helpful with temporary credentials.
       --session-token string       AWS Session Token

 Global Flags:
       --max-threads int       Maximum number of threads to use. (default 5)
       --request-timeout int   Timeout for each request in seconds. (default 5)
+      --save-output           Save output to file on success
   -v, --verbose               Enable verbose output.

+Use "cliam aws [command] --help" for more information about a command.

 ```

 ### Known resources